On the sample covariance matrix estimator of reduced effective rank population matrices, with applications to fPCA: Introduction

-We study problem (1) in Section 2.
-For data generated from a class of sub-Gaussian distributions defined in Section 2.1, we establish upper bounds on the Frobenius norm $\|\Sigma_n - \Sigma\|_F$ and operator norm $\|\Sigma_n - \Sigma\|_2$ that hold, with high probability, and are near minimax optimal.
-We summarize these results in Table~\ref{table1} below, which reveals that even if $p > n$, as long as $r_e(\Sigma)$ and $\|\Sigma\|_2$ are appropriately small, $\Sigma_n$ continues to be an accurate estimator of $\Sigma$.
+We study problem (1) in Section~\ref{sec:sample}.
+For data generated from a class of sub-Gaussian distributions defined in Section~\ref{sec2.1}, we establish upper bounds on the Frobenius norm $\|\Sigma_n - \Sigma\|_F$ and operator norm $\|\Sigma_n - \Sigma\|_2$ that hold, with high probability, and are near minimax optimal.
+We summarize these results in Table~\ref{table1}, which reveals that even if $p > n$, as long as $r_e(\Sigma)$ and $\|\Sigma\|_2$ are appropriately small, $\Sigma_n$ continues to be an accurate estimator of $\Sigma$.

-The derivation of these bounds is presented in Section 2.2, where we also study $\E\|\Sigma_n - \Sigma\|_F$ and $\E \|\Sigma_n - \Sigma\|_2$, which have similar bounds, but sharper by $\ln n$ factors.
-Guided by these results, we then introduce and discuss classes of covariance matrices of reduced effective rank.
+The derivation of these bounds is presented in Section~\ref{sec:bounds}, where we also study $\E\|\Sigma_n - \Sigma\|_F$ and $\E\|\Sigma_n - \Sigma \|_2$, which have similar bounds, but sharper by $\ln n$ factors.
+Guided by these results, we introduce and discuss classes of covariance matrices of reduced effective rank, also in Section~\ref{sec:bounds}.

 For problems (2) and (3), and their extension to (4), we investigate in detail estimation performed by the ubiquitous scree plot method, described below.
-Let $\left\{\lambda_k, 1\leq k\leq p\right\}$, arranged in descending order , denote the eigenvalues of $\Sigma$.
+Let $ \{\lambda_k, 1\leq k\leq p \}$, arranged in descending order, denote the eigenvalues of $\Sigma$.
 Similarly, let $\{\widehat{\lambda}_k, 1\leq k\leq p\}$, arranged in descending order, denote the eigenvalues of the sample covariance matrix $\Sigma_n$, henceforth called the sample eigenvalues.
-For a given number $\tau$, called the threshold level, the scree plot method consists in calculating the number $K =: \max \{ k : \ \widehat{\lambda}_k \geq \tau \}$ and retaining the $K$ largest sample eigenvalues.
+For a given number $\tau$, called the threshold level, the scree plot method consists in calculating the number $K =: \max\{ k \dvtx \widehat{\lambda}_k \geq\tau\}$ and retaining the $K$ largest sample eigenvalues.
 Typically, one also retains the corresponding sample eigenvectors $\widehat{\boldsymbol{\psi}}_k$, $ k \leq K$, for further analysis.
-In Sections~\ref{sec:detectable} and~\ref{sec:eigen} we study when this practice can be justified and for which threshold levels.
+In Sections~\ref{sec:detectable} and \ref{sec:eigen}, we study when this practice can be justified and for which threshold levels.
 To the best of our knowledge, no theoretical study of the thresholding method applied to $\Sigma_n$, of this nature, exists in the literature.